Morningstar88/Polisi-Tidur/README.md

 ## Can we implement Sleeping policemen, to deal with Bali's traffic problems?

+## What could be done at Ngurah Rai airport to encourage better dricing?

 Traffic engineers refer to three "E's" when discussing traffic calming: engineering, (community) education, and (police) enforcement.

+rubber traffic calming products are emerging as an effective alternative with several advantages.

 I propose a "Morningstar Traffic Prize" competition for Bali, Indonesia.
 In this friendly but difficult challenge, the nine regencies will compete to design innovative and peaceful **sleeping policemen** systems.
 These systems aim to enhance road safety, reduce traffic congestion, and provide a smoother driving experience.
 Here's how we can structure the competition: